 - 55.1.1 A prop shaft release is required. - 55.1.1.1 A minimum of 1-inch prop shaft is mandatory - 55.1.2 Maximum speed of 90.0 mph without tolerances.
-A violation of the 90 mph limit will result in a disqualification from that heat. - 55.1.3 A GPS unit must be installed (in a location approved by the inspector) by the inspector or his/her delegate before each run on the water (testing or racing).
+A violation of the 90 mph limit will result in a disqualification from that heat. - 55.1.3 A GPS unit must be installed (out of the driver's reach) before each run on the water (testing or racing).
 It will be the owner's responsibility to see that it happens.
 The GPS will be checked by the inspector of the event or his appointed representative.
-GPS readings will be included on the summary sheets.
-The inspector or his/her delegate will be the last person to touch the GPS before each heat and the first one to touch the unit when the boat returns to the dock.
-Failure to show speed, or to follow the rules will result in a disqualification. - 55.1.3.1- It is the responsibility of the owner to have a working GPS onboard their vessel.
-This GPS should must be a Garmin eTrex.
-Submit other model numbers to the IRC for approval. - 55.1.3.2-It will be the responsibility of the driver to show the inspector the GPS-speeds after each heat.
-Failure to show a speed will result in a disqualification.
-All drivers must provide a working unit at each drivers meeting.
-Units must have the boat number on them.
-They will be placed into a bag and will be drawn at random for each driver.
-Drivers will receive their personal GPS units back at the end of the race weekend.
-GPS units will be redrawn throughout the weekend if it is deemed necessary. - 55.1.4 Starts may be either clock start or flag start. - 55.1.5 Because this is a speed limited class, there shall be no competition or kilo records kep - 55.1.6 Minimum length of an SE hull is 16 feet. - 55.1.7 Minimum width of a SE hull is 72 inches. - 55.1.8 Hulls under these minimums which competed in an older racing class are to be grandfathered.
+GPS readings will be included on the summary sheets. - 55.1.3.1- It is the responsibility of the owner to have a working GPS onboard their vessel.
+This GPS should be a Garmin etrex.
+Submit other model numbers to the IRC for approval. - 55.1.3.2 It will be the responsibility of the driver to show the inspector the GPS speeds after each heat.
+Failure to show a speed will result in a disqualification. - 55.1.4 Starts may be either clock start or flag start. - 55.1.5 Because this is a speed limited class, there shall be no competition or kilo records kep - 55.1.6 Minimum length of an SE hull is 16 feet. - 55.1.7 Minimum width of a SE hull is 72 inches. - 55.1.8 Hulls under these minimums which competed in an older racing class are to be grandfathered.
 Contact the Inboard office for confirmation. - 55.1.9 Minimum weight, including driver and safety equipment shall be 1850 pounds weighed immediately after a heat of racing, after draining the hull of water. - 55.1.10 SE boats are to run with only two-bladed propellers.